 Arc de Triomphe

 The Arc de Triomphe was built to commemorate the centenary of the 1815 Battle of Waterloo.
 The Arc de Triomphe is an imposing monument and is one of the world’s most iconic buildings.
-It was built by Napoleon’s architect, Georges Cuvier, and is located in the center of Paris, France.
+It was built by Napoleon’s architect, Georges Cuvier, in the center of Paris, France.

 The Arc de Triomphe is the largest triumphal arch in the world.
-It is a place of historical significance and is a symbol of France and the French Empire.
+It is a place of historical significance and symbolizing France and the French Empire.
 The Arc de Triomphe is also one of the most visited monuments in the world.

 See Related: Arc de Triomphe: Exploring the Iconic Paris Arch